-Morgan Stanley profit beats estimates on bond trading strength
+Morgan Stanley profit beats as bond trading surges; shares jump 4%

-(Reuters) - Morgan Stanley (MS.N) beat estimates for quarterly profit on Thursday, buoyed by higher revenue from bond trading and M&A advisory fees.
+(Reuters) - Morgan Stanley (MS.N) beat estimates for quarterly profit on Thursday, buoyed by higher revenue from bond trading and M&A advisory fees, sending its shares up 4% in premarket trading.

+The results wrapped up earnings for the big U.S. banks, which largely beat subdued expectations in a quarter that was overshadowed by trade tensions and worries of an economic slowdown that forced the U.S. Federal Reserve to cut interest rates twice.

+“We delivered strong quarterly earnings despite the typical summer slowdown and volatile markets,” Chief Executive Officer James Gorman said in a statement.

 Net income attributable to the company rose marginally to $2.17 billion, or $1.27 per share, in the third quarter ended Sept.
 30, from $2.11 billion, or $1.17 per share, a year ago.